nchavez1/classes/class-01/README.md

 * If you search for "remove an element from a javascript list"
     * Top link -- quote from some other website that says "JavaScript: remove an element from an array"
     * Second link -- a list of stackoverflow links about removing elements from arrays
+    * Then you remember that in JavaScript, an array is an array, not a "list" so you try again...
 * If you search instead for "remove an element from a javascript array"
     * Top link -- stackoverflow.com: "How do I remove a particular element from an array in JavaScript?"
     * question: 6764 votes